 Simply put Ready for Zero is a technology company with the goal of helping you achieve debt freedom.
 This free software lets you input all of your debts and link your accounts.

 Then you create a plan to pay off the debt through consistent payments.
 The software provides tips along the way, reminders about upcoming due dates, and encourages you to take further steps to get you out of debt faster.

 Continue to make retirement contributions to your retirement accounts.
 If at all possible make sure that you are maxing out your contributions every year.

 Don’t forget most retirement options allow you to have a “catch up” contribution once you reach the age of 50 or 55.
 You can usually save an extra $1,000 per year to further push you toward your retirement nest egg goal.

-Continually evaluate your investments, making sure you always maintain a diversified portfolio.
+After you retire, don’t go on cruise control with your investments.
+Continually evaluate them, making sure you always maintain a diversified portfolio.
 As you approach retirement age you may want to consider keeping the majority of your money in non-risky investments.
-Use tools like Personal Capital to keep tabs on your total portfolio.
+Working with a Certified Financial Planner will help with this.

 9. Determine your retirement health care needs.

 While you most likely will be able to get a COBRA package through your current employer, the cost can be high and the plan may not cover all of your needs.